 Serving 80 percent of Florida’s 4-year-olds, the Voluntary Pre-Kindergarten (VPK) half-day program is funded at approximately $2,400 per student, ranking it 3rd for access and 39th for spending nationally (Barnett, et al., 2015).

-Kids Count, a project of the Annie E. Casey Foundation at the University of South Florida, reports Florida ranked 40 out of 50 on overall child well-being, including economic, educational, health and family, and community indicators (AECF, 2016).
+Kids Count, a project of the Annie E. Casey Foundation at the University of South Florida, reports Florida ranked 40 out of 50 on overall child well-being, including economic, educational, health, family, and community indicators (AECF, 2016).

-Florida is outspent on early childhood education by most states and our children’s preparation reflects it.
-According to the most recent Florida House of Representatives report available, more than 38,000 of Florida’s children were not ready for kindergarten in 2014.
+Florida is outspent on early childhood education by most states and our children’s readiness reflects it.
 Research indicates that kindergarten readiness is likely to predict 3rd grade Florida reading scores (Foundation for Excellence in Education, 2012).

 Expert panels determined kindergarten readiness is more than just knowing ABCs and 123s.
 It is about developing the whole child, including what it takes to promote social and emotional growth so that our youth cannot only read, write and compute, but work well with others, have their curiosity engaged and develop creative problem-solving skills — all of which are necessary for success in the 21st century workforce.

-The design of the Family Child Care Homes is to act as feeder homes to the three major child care centers in Immokalee.
-Guadalupe Center, Immokalee Child Care Center and Redlands Christian Migrant Association (RCMA) are the Early Learning Centers that prepare students from low-income households for kindergarten, providing them a high-quality academic foundation on which to build.
+The design of the Family Child Care Homes is to act as feeder homes to the three major childcare centers in Immokalee.
+Guadalupe Center, Pathways Early Education Center of Immokalee and Redlands Christian Migrant Association (RCMA) are the Early Learning Centers that prepare students from low-income households for kindergarten, providing them a high-quality academic foundation on which to build.
 The goal of the programs is to provide a solid educational foundation that prepares children for kindergarten, support them in their learning, and involve families in their children’s learning.
 Children graduating from pre-kindergarten classes are kindergarten ready and prepared to perform at or above grade level, setting them up for success.

 Specialized Therapeutic Analysis Resources (STAR)

 Direct training is provided by way of teacher and parent training as well as cooperation with center directors to increase and improve conditional learning for all children.
 Individual behavior and skill acquisition plans are developed for children at risk of being expelled from participating centers.
-Parent support by way of training and assistance with diagnosis when needed is also provided.
-Parents of children identified as problematic receive training and support to ensure that behavior intervention success is evident across environments.
+Parents of referred children receive training and support to ensure that behavior intervention success is evident across environments.

 Each center selects one to two staff members who receive intensive training and support by the STAR Board Certified Behavior Analyst (BCBA) to obtain the Registered Behavior Technician credential.